dkguo/dataset_tools/readme.md

 fullName = '/System/Library/Frameworks/OpenGL.framework/OpenGL'
 ```

-##### If you are on Ubuntu, you may below packages to run pyOpenGL
+##### If you are on Ubuntu, you may following packages to run pyOpenGL
 ```
-sudo apt-get install libosmesa6-dev sudo apt-get install freeglut3-dev
+sudo apt-get install libosmesa6-dev freeglut3-dev
 ```